 Dance On is an exciting project is for over 55s bringing citywide dance programmes to Bradford, Leeds and Doncaster.
-In response to the Coronavirus pendemic we have taken our classes online.
-Here’s how you can take part:

 - Follow along with our of video dance classes below.
 Our tutors will lead you through a Dance On class from their homes.

 - Join us for an online Zoom class on, Tuesdays (2.00pm – 3.00pm), Wednesdays (2.30pm – 3.30pm) and Fridays (10.30am -11.30am).
 Please email email@example.com or call us on 07743172419 find out more.